-Students requiring Learning Support may be students who, because of some area of cognitive, social and emotional, or physical impairment, require additional support to achieve appropriate educational outcomes.
+Students requiring Learning Support may be students who, because of some area of cognitive, sensory, social and emotional, or physical impairment, require additional support to achieve appropriate educational outcomes.
 Some students with individualised learning needs may have a learning difficulty/disability and/or disability.
+All students with a disability are supported at TAS as per the requirements of the Anti-Discrimination Act (1991) and the Disability Standards for Education (2005).